 Hi Fellow Writer… wonderful to have you here.
 I hope you enjoy the blog.

 I won’t hold you up… Click around the site, and don’t forget the archives.
-In August 2016, FFW Blog will be a decade old, so there’s lots to read.
+In August 2017, FFW Blog was 11 years old, so there’s lots to read.
+Many, many posts.

 Apropos of which.
 Please do me a favor.
 If you have a query, or a request, please get in touch.
 Let me know what you need on this site, and I’ll do my very best to provide it.